Heywood, Greater Manchester: Landmarks

-The parish church of St Luke the Evangelist is Heywood's major landmark – the focal point of the town centre.
+The parish church of St Luke is Heywood's major landmark – the focal point of the town centre.
 A place of worship at the site of St Luke's is known to have existed prior to 1611.
 The church started life as a chantry chapel for the Heywood family.
 The Old Heywood Chapel was demolished in 1859 to make way for the present church, built to the designs of Joseph Clarke.
 The foundation stone was laid on 31 May 1860, and the building was completed in 1862 using stone from Yorkshire and ashlar from Staffordshire and Bath.
 St Luke's was consecrated on 8 October 1862 following a public subscription appeal, and dedicated to Luke the Evangelist.
 The tower and spire is detached from the main church building and stands 188 ft high, dominating Heywood's centre and townscape.

 At the time Heywood War Memorial was unveiled in 1925, it did not include a roll of honour as there were insufficient funds for the work.
 The names were finally engraved in 1986, after a campaign organised by the Royal British Legion secured a grant from Rochdale Metropolitan Borough Council.

 Heywood War Memorial lies in Memorial Gardens opposite the Parish Church of St Luke the Evangelist, and was originally erected "to the men of Heywood who gave their lives" during the First World War, but later, the Second World War.
 It is a grey granite cenotaph decorated with wreaths and crosses.
 At the front is a bronze female figure holding a laurel wreath to symbolise peace.
 It was sculpted by Walter Marsden.
 Heywood War Memorial was commissioned by the Heywood War Memorial Committee and unveiled on 22 August 1925 by Hewlett Johnson, the Dean of Manchester.
 The roll of honour was not engraved on the memorial at the time of its unveiling owing to a lack of funds.
 Lobbying by the Heywood branch of the Royal British Legion secured a grant from Rochdale Metropolitan Borough Council to cover the £5,000 required; names from both world wars were engraved in 1986.

 Ashworth Valley is a renowned local beauty spot.
 Queens Park re-opened in 2006 after a multimillion-pound facelift, with many of its Victorian attractions restored, including the old fountain and many of the statues.